 As well as a viewing point, Sky Garden is arguably the most scenic place for yoga in the entire city, it’s well worth attending at least one-morning session at the Sky Garden.
 Against the backdrop of tropical vegetation and a magnificent city vista, you can stretch out all your worries with an hour of Vinyasa Flow – a yoga style suitable for all abilities.
 Afterwards, emerging relaxed and lightened, take a walk around the paradisal Sky Garden and finish with a well-earned coffee and pastry at the bar.

 Did you know that you can enter the Houses of Parliament as a bystander?
 Whatever you say about politics, there’s no denying that it’s anything but boring.
 This would be your opportunity to watch the action as it plays out in the public galleries.
 It’s free for everyone too.
 Usually, you can turn up on the day and get in, but there are certain events that will be busier and you will need to book ahead (like Prime Minister’s Questions for example).

 If you’re wondering what to do in London this summer that you can’t do anywhere else, the Notting Hill Carnival is a colourful celebration that happens every year over the August Bank Holiday weekend.
-It’s a street festival that celebrates Caribbean culture and is Europe’s largest street party, so it’s a pretty big deal.
+It’s a street festival celebrating Caribbean culture and Europe’s largest street party, so it’s a big deal.
 It parades through neighbourhoods in West London.
-Notting Hill Gate or Westbourne Park will probably be your best tube station options for a good viewing point of the parade – just follow the crowds and you’ll find it.
+Notting Hill Gate or Westbourne Park will probably be your best tube station options for a good viewing point of the parade – follow the crowds and you’ll find it.